mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

 16. Auto-indent lines: `control` + `option` + `i` (Windows / Linux: `ctrl` + `alt` + `i`).

 17. Implement methods: `control` + `i` (Windows / Linux: `ctrl` + `i`).
     Let's say you implement an interface.
-Then, you can quickly import all methods provided by that interface just by clicking this shortcut.
+Then, you can quickly import all methods provided by that interface, just by clicking this shortcut.

 18. Smart code completion (filters the list of methods and variables by expected type): `control` + `shift` + `space` (Windows / Linux:	`ctrl` + `shift` + `space`).